My-Finance-Report/yearly_report/README.md

 # Not Blocking

+- option to add a new source on the upload page after you drop in the file
 - update schema to remove nullability on processed file fields
 - update schema to put processed file into transactions table, not uploaded pdf
 - it seems like the text on mobile just needs to be bigger